Squiggly1/NetworkSecurity-Assignment1/documentation.md

     print(nonce, 'nonce not found in existing set.
 Adding to set.
 Message is not a replay attack.')
 ```

 <span style="font-size:1.25em;">In the "recv" function we implement a nonce checker, this will be where we detect replay attacks.
-We extract the nonce from the dictionary and the reciever checks the nonce against a set of existing nonces.
+We extract the nonce from the dictionary and the receiver checks the nonce against a set of existing nonces.
 If a message has a nonce that already exists in the set, this indicates that the message may be a replay attack.
 However, if the nonce is unique, we add it to the set, indicating it is a "seen nonce"</span>

 ## Authentication
-<span style="font-size:1.25em;">Allowing peer-to-peer (P2P) file transfers between bots in a botnet can serve several purposes that may be desirable for certain types of scenarios.
-These bots may use digital signatures so that only someone with access to the private key can control the botnet</span>
+<span style="font-size:1.25em;">Allowing peer-to-peer (P2P) file transfers between bots in a botnet can serve several purposes that may be desirable for certain types of scenarios.</span>

 * <span style="font-size:1.25em;">**Anonymity:** Implementing P2P communication between bots, can provide a level of anonymity for file transfers to occur.
-Unlike centralized communication through a server, having P2P transfers will make it more challenging for an adversory to trace back to the originator.
+Unlike centralized communication through a server, having P2P transfers will make it more challenging for an adversary to trace back to the originator.
 This enhances the botnet's stealth capabilities.
 </span>

-* <span style="font-size:1.25em;">**Scalability:** A P2P architecture can actualy scale more efficiently than relying on a central server using a client-server model to distribute files.
-As the size of the botnet grows, the burden on the central server increases, potentially leading to performance issues.
-Since "bots" or "zombies" can be remotely controlled by a command and control (C&C) server, P2P file transfers distribute the workload among multiple bots, allowing for better scalability.</span>

-* <span style="font-size:1.25em;">**Redunancy:** P2P file transfers between bots can also provide redundancy in file distribution.
+* <span style="font-size:1.25em;">**Redundancy:** P2P file transfers between bots can also provide redundancy in file distribution.
 If one bot is unavailable or compromised, other bots can take its place and still distribute files among others.
 This enhances  resilience in the network. </span>

-* <span style="font-size:1.25em;">**Improved Network Topology:** P2P networks can dynamically adapt to changes in network topology more effectively than centralized systems.
-P2P bots perform as both a command distribution server and a client which receives commands.
-This way bots can join and leave the network dynamically without relying on a single point of failure.</span>
+* <span style="font-size:1.25em;">**Updates and downloads:** By allowing for P2P file transfers, the bots can transfer large files to the central server or with each other.
+As we are running a botnet, the files would most likely have value, such as: key logs of the infected computer, stolen files, bitcoin data chunks and so on.
+Additionally allowing file transfers would enable patches/updates to bot behaviour.</span>

-<span style="font-size:1.25em;">Having a centralised web server to controll the distribution of files in a botnet has its own advantages</span>
+<span style="font-size:1.25em;">Having a centralised web server to control the distribution of files in a botnet has its own advantages and disadvantages.</span>

+<span style="font-size:1.25em;">**Advantages**</span>
 * <span style="font-size:1.25em;">**Increased Security:** Having a centralized file distribution can be more secure than P2P transfers, since access controls and encryption can be more easily enforced on a central server.
 This reduces the risk of unauthorized access to sensitive files</span>

 * <span style="font-size:1.25em;">**Reliability:** A centralised server can offer higher reliability and availability compared to P2P file transfers.
 P2P can be subject to connectivity issues or bottlenecks among individual bots.</span>

 * <span style="font-size:1.25em;">**Control:** A central web server provides centralized control over file distribution.
-The botnet operator can easily manage and monitor the files being distributed, ensuring that only authorized content is distrubuted.</span>
+The botnet operator can easily manage and monitor the files being distributed, ensuring that only authorized content is distributed.</span>

 * <span style="font-size:1.25em;">**Logging and Auditing:** A Centralized server controlling file distribution can facilitate logging and auditing of file transfers.
 This providing a clear record of which files were distributed, when, and to whom.
 This can be valuable in situations where forensic analysis is needed.</span>

-<span style="font-size:1.25em;">A central server managing communication between bots in a botnet can be vulnerable to attacks by different agencies in a number of ways.
-One of these is authenticating the parties involved are who they claim to be.
-For this reason the key exchange would normally be implemented along side some form of authentication.
-This can include the following:</span>

-- <span style="font-size:1.25em;">Public Key Infrastructure (PKI) Authentication: This involves the use of digital certificates issued by a trusted Certificate Authority (CA) to authenticate the identities of the communicating parties.
-Each party's public key is embedded in their certificate, which is signed by the CA.</span>
-- <span style="font-size:1.25em;">Digital Signatures: Each party can digitally sign messages with a digital signature providing a sure way of authentication.
-The recipient can verify the signature providing authentication</span>

-<span style="font-size:1.25em;">While Diffie-Hellman itself doesn't provide authentication, it can be combined with other cryptographic techniques or protocols to achieve secure authentication during the key exchange process.
-For instance, if there was some way for the parties involved could securely communicate before hand and pre share their public keys like in RSA key exchange; they can verify every communication with a digital signature verifying there identify.
-This is why in modern forms hybrid techniques of encryption is usually implemented</span>
+<span style="font-size:1.25em;">**Disadvantages**</span>
+* <span style="font-size:1.25em;">**Single point of failure** Having a centralized file distribution also means that if it fails, the whole botnet is compromised.
+This introduces a major weakness to the botnet that attackers can focus their attention on.
+Instead of using resources to break encryption, attackers could try to find weaknesses in the central webserver instead.</span>

+* <span style="font-size:1.25em;">**Hardware Scalability:** In the lectures Conficker is used as an example of a highly 'succesfull' botnet.
+Conficker is said to have infected millions of computers.
+We can image the resources required to manage a million bots in terms of encrypting messages, decrypting messages, pushing updates, downloading files from the bots and so on.
+It is possible that without adequate and properly scaled hardware, the botnet would not operate at maximum efficiency and vulnerabilities could stem from this.</span>

+* <span style="font-size:1.25em;">**Traceability:** As mentioned above, with a million bots the traffic could not be hidden.
+It should be possible to find patterns in packet routing to deduct where the webserver is operating in.
+Again with the Conficker example, the botnet was too succesfull in spreading which lead to attention from security analysts.
+Obvious or large traffic patterns would bring attention to our illegal enterprise. </span>

+<span style="font-size:1.25em;">In the template given the major flaw that would easily allow for control to be taken over is the method of authentication before the Diffie-Hellman Key exchange.
+The way the template handles key exchange is to immediately share public keys to generate a shared secret when the client a server.
+There is no form of authentication to ensure that the client is who they say they are.
+Once a malicious attacker pretending to be a client (or server) has a shared secret, it would be trivial for the botnet to be controlled.</span>

+<span style="font-size:1.25em;">The usual way that this issue is solved is through the use of a digital certificate system and a certificate authority.
+As the client is a bot, the certificate authority could use a challenge response system instead of a typical identification system.
+Challenge response could allow a client to prove their identity without revealing the secret.
+However new bots must be able to generate the exact same secret which would have its own challenges and vulnerabilities.
+Once a digital certificate is gained RSA can be used to sign the certificates using private keys with verification done with public keys.
+This method should allow the server some confidence that the client is friendly and not a malicious attacker.</span>